mytarget-test-team/seismograph/docs/selenium_proxy.rst

         # it's WebElementProxy in reality

-You can get tag attribute like
+You can to get tag attribute like

 .. code-block:: python